Jesper Norda | selected works .

 The Centre of Silence (Exhibition Version 2016 NMG: Rerecorded for New Media Gallery) (2016)

-OTIC - Systems of Sound.
-Group show, New Media Gallery, New Westminster, Vancouver, Canada
+OTIC - Systems of Sound, New Media Gallery, Vancouver, Canada

 What is the nature of sound?
 What governs its structures, behaviors and boundaries?
 How do we construct, perceive and understand sound?
 Four artists explore an epistemology of sound: what we think we know.
 The works invite us to contemplate how the enigmatic qualities of sound unfold through space and time, and between objects and bodies.